abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 We will be invocing python script presnet at
 >$VTR_ROOT/vtr_flow/scripts/run_vtr_flow.py

+- **NOTE** This run_vtr_flow.py file is alraedy available for this Open FPGA (for our simplicity) if we are Automatically Running the VTR Flow.
+- **NOTE** This EArch.xml is already available (nearly 40 differnet FPGA Architectures available) available (For  our own FPGA achitecture it can be written using xml langage)
 #### Codes to run VTR tool

 ```

 $VTR_ROOT/vtr_flow/scripts/run_vtr_flow.py     /home/is22mtech14002/Desktop/fpga_workshop_collaterals/Day2/counter_files/counter.v   $VTR_ROOT/vtr_flow/arch/timing/EArch.xml   -temp_dir .  --route_chan_width 100